Web Development

 HTML and CSS

-HTML is essentially the language designed to present data in a web browser.
-HTML5 is the latest form of the "language" that basically uses certain tags as elements that can also be nested.
+is the latest form of the "language" that basically uses certain tags as elements that can also be nested.

 The reason why it is generally grouped with CSS is beacuse of how they are closely related to basic website showcasing.
-CSS3 is currently used to make webpages more presentable and user friendly with basic styling instructions.
+CSS3

 Both of these are a great starting point to learn something that has an immidiate outcome.
 Hence the popularity.